Banner image placeholder

 STRAND 4.
 Collect empirical data on viewers' reception and perception

-This will include a series experimental reception studies taking advantage of eye-tracking technology, questionnaires and interviews.
-The aims is to collect data on:
+This will include a series of experimental reception studies taking advantage of eye-tracking technology, questionnaires and interviews.
+The aim is to collect data on:

 1. the impact of current subtitling practices in maintaining or eliminating the source text’s layers of meaning;